bclindner/CNMN/README.md

 ## Using the bot

-Use `c-help` (if you set BOT_PREFIX, replace `c-` with whatever prefix you provided) to see commands - you should be able to easily explore them from there.
+Use `c-help` to see commands.
+(Or, if you set BOT_PREFIX, replace `c-` with whatever prefix you provided) You should be able to easily explore what's possible in the bot from there.